 The Group companies may be subject to legal disputes, in relation to taxation or employment issues, based on particularly complex circumstances of varying degrees of uncertainty, according to the facts and circumstances, jurisdiction and laws applicable to each case.

 Considering the inexact nature of these issues, it is difficult to predict with certainty any future payments required.

-Therefore, Management, having consulted with its legal and tax advisers, recognises a liability against these disputes when a financial payment is considered probable and the amount of the losses arising may be reasonably estimated.
+Therefore Management, having consulted with its legal and tax advisers, recognises a liability against these disputes when a financial payment is considered probable and the amount of the losses arising may be reasonably estimated.
 In the case in which a payment is considered possible, but is not yet determinable, such is reported in the explanatory notes.

 Provisions are recorded against risks of a legal and tax nature and employee disputes.
 The amount of the provisions recorded in the financial statements relating to these risks therefore represents the best estimate at that date made by the Directors.
-This estimate results in the adoption of assumptions concerning factors which may change over time and which may, therefore, have significant effects compared to the present estimates made by the Directors for the preparation of the separate financial statements.
-In addition, the restoration and replacement provision of the assets under concession, recorded in accordance with IFRIC 12, includes the best estimate of the charges matured at the Statement of Financial Position date for scheduled maintenance in future years in order to ensure the functionality, operations and security of the assets under concession.
+This estimate results in the adoption of assumptions concerning factors which may change over time and which may, therefore, have significant effects compared to the present estimates made by the Directors for the preparation of the financial statements.
+In addition, the restoration and replacement provision of the assets under concession, recorded in accordance with IFRIC 12, includes the best estimate of the charges matured at the reporting date for scheduled maintenance in future years in order to ensure the functionality, operations and security of the assets under concession.

-(d) Trade receivables
+d) Trade receivables